 Competitors must create a one-page resume to submit online.
-SkillsUSA national competitors should submit their resume by June 1.
-The link for resume submission will be published on http://updates.skillsusa.org on May 1.
+SkillsUSA national competitors should submit their resume by the deadline published on the competition updates page of our website.
+The deadline and link for resume submission will be published on http://updates.skillsusa.org.
 Failure to submit a resume will result in a 10-point penalty.